OlibabaTV/Introduction-to-GitHub/README.md

 # **Introduction**

+Github is an open source hosting platform for team project collaboration, software development, code hosting and version control using Git repository.
+Github provides code project security control, code tracking, bug tracking,  task management, and project collaboration for every github project.
 GitHub is a great tool for developers to leverage on and work on projects together irespective of their locations.
 GitHub give users access to collaborate and network for team project execution.
-GitHub gives your project online exposure and security.
-Developers can host their software code and store project documentation on GitHub.
 This page will guide you through on some basics operations of github like fork repositories, push, branches, commits, clone and pull requests.

 # **What is GitHub**
 GitHub is the largest open-source coding community on the internet powered by Git.
 GitHub is an online platform where users can upload code files, technical documentation, or articles in a repository for others to view and cause changes to the file.
 Users at different locations can collaborate and edit the uploaded files.
 While you upload your files on GitHub for various reasons, Git keeps track of any changes made in the file.
 Create your GitHub account by clicking the sign up link [Sign up here](http://www.GitHub.com/).